act65/Jupyter/Notes.md

 What does $ P(i) \log(Q(i)) $ mean?
 The porbability of p times the information content of q.. ???

 # Questions and thoughts
 * Surely for MNSIT we are uninterested at the lowest level of local structure?
 As pixels are normally next to other pixels, we already know this...
-What we want to correlate is ???
-*
+We are interested in what groups of pixels correlate with others??
+* The problem is there are many interpretations of similarity, and where do we draw the line?
+	* Also, similaity in which dimensions, are they all created equal (is this what PCA does?)